Is the Creative Diagnosis by a Texas Dentist really a ripoff?

 By contrast, the average med school grad owed $170,000.
 ADEA executive director Richard Valachovic explained that one reason dental schools have jacked up tuitions is the rising costs of technology for student labs.

 In any case, a generation ago, newly hatched Texas dentists would join established practices as modestly paid associates, with the promise of eventually becoming partners.
 But these days, with dentists retiring later, there’s less turnover in private practice tempting new dentists to forgo dental care and engage in creative diagnosis.
+But creative diagnosis flies in the face of good dental ethics.

 Are Dental Chains Asking Dentists to Diagnose Creatively?